These days, keeping your business safe isn’t just about blocking threats. It is about controlling what can run on your devices.

 1. What is application control vs whitelisting?

 Application control involves managing what applications can execute on a device, often through policies enforced by IT.
-Whitelisting is a specific form of application control, focusing on allowing only approved applications to run while blocking others to enhance security against unauthorized software.
+Whitelisting is a specific form of app control, focusing on allowing only approved applications to run while blocking others to enhance security against unauthorized or malicious software.